 - Reduce the risk of buying wrong: Newbies are easily attracted by odd parameters or appearance and forget the overall problem.

-How to choose PC gaming according to your real needs
+How to choose PC gaming according to real needs

-Many people have the habit of starting with the question of which model, year, and brand to buy.
+Many people have the habit of starting with the question of which model, which year, which brand to buy.
 Actually, the more effective sequence is the opposite: start with the software and the work you will do, then choose the configuration.
 This approach is especially useful if you are facing many options priced close to each other.
-When you know clearly what you need from PC gaming, you will be less caught up in advertising and less likely to decide based on emotion.
+When you know clearly what you need from PC gaming, you will be less caught up in advertising and less emotionally attached.

 - List what you will do every day: That is the basis for calculating configuration, instead of starting from someone saying which model is hot.

-- Calculate total cost of ownership: Don't forget the operating system, monitor, keyboard, mouse, webcam, speakers, power adapter if needed.
+- Calculate the overall cost of ownership: Don't forget the operating system, monitor, keyboard, mouse, webcam, speakers, power supply if needed.

 - Prioritize a balanced system: A machine with no major weaknesses is often better than a machine with one very strong component but the rest is lacking.

-- Leave room for upgrades: Investing strategically is to buy enough for now but still leave room for 1 to 2 upgrades later.
+- Leave room for upgrade: Strategic investment is to buy enough for now but still save room for 1 to 2 upgrades later.

 Common mistakes when researching and buying PC gaming